Muhyiddin Yassin: 2023 corruption charges

-On 9 March 2023, Muhyiddin was detained by the Malaysian Anti-Corruption Commission after being questioned over a Covid-19 economic recovery package launched by his government.
+On 9 March 2023, Muhyiddin was detained by the Malaysian Anti-Corruption Commission after being questioned over a COVID-19 economic recovery package launched by his government.
 Muhyiddin denied the allegations.
 He was accused of sourcing $51m in bribes from companies who hoped to benefit from the emergency government spending program, and charged with gratification and money laundering.
 He allegedly abused his position for gratification from three entities and an individual for his ally, Bersatu.
 He pleaded not guilty on the charges.
 Judge Azura then fixed bail at RM2mil in two sureties and ordered Muhyiddin to surrender his passport.
 The case is being viewed by many Malaysians as a result of intense political rivalry which emerged after the defeat of Malaysia's incumbent political party, UMNO, in the 2018 Malaysian general election.

+On 15 August 2023, the High Court has discharged and acquitted Muhyiddin of four charges involving abuse of power to obtain a RM232.5mil gratification for Bersatu.
+Justice Muhammad Jamil Hussin said all four charges were defective, baseless and vague.
+Muhyiddin claimed he knew the aforementioned charges were politically motivated from the very beginning and insisted he has not committed any wrongdoings under the law.

+On 28 February 2024, a panel of the Court of Appeal comprising Judges Datuk Hadhariah Syed Ismail, Datuk Azmi Ariffin, and Datuk S.M.
+Komathy Suppiah allowed the prosecution's appeal to reinstate four charges of abuse of power and ordered the case to be returned to the Kuala Lumpur Sessions Court.

+2024 sedition charge

+On 27 August 2024, Muhyiddin pleaded not guilty in the Sessions Court to charges of uttering seditious statements during the Nenggiri state assembly by-election campaign.
+He faced accusations related to remarks made at an open area near Semai Bakti Felda Perasu Hall, Gua Musang, on 14 August 2024.
+The charge involves his claim that he was not invited by the Yang di-Pertuan Agong, Al-Sultan Abdullah Ri'ayatuddin Al-Mustafa Billah Shah, to be sworn in as the prime minister, despite allegedly having support from 115 out of 222 MPs at the time.
+The case is being prosecuted under Section 4(1)(b) of the Sedition Act 1948.
+During the court proceedings, the prosecution proposed a bail amount of RM20,000.
+However, Muhyiddin's defense team requested a reduction, citing precedent cases under the same section.
+The court ultimately set bail at RM5,000 with one surety and scheduled the next hearing for 4 November 2024.